China says tests on plasma products negative for HIV

-BEIJING (AP) — Chinese investigators say tests on a batch of a plasma product feared to have been contaminated with HIV have turned up negative for the virus that causes AIDS.
+BEIJING (AP) — Chinese investigators said Thursday tests on a batch of a plasma product feared to have been contaminated with HIV have turned up negative for the virus that causes AIDS.

 The result appears to have headed off the possibility of yet another scandal involving medical products in the country.
-Incidents include the falsifying of production records for rabies vaccines that prompted a nationwide crackdown on the industry.
+Incidents include the falsifying of production records for rabies vaccines that prompted a nationwide crackdown on the industry and the injecting of other faulty vaccines.

-A statement Thursday from the National Medical Products Administration says tests for HIV, hepatitis B and hepatitis C all turned out negative.
+Public outrage over such scandals has alarmed the leadership of the ruling Communist Party, moving it to respond more quickly and firmly than in the past, including bringing criminal charges and billion dollar fines.

+A statement from the National Medical Products Administration said tests for HIV, hepatitis B and hepatitis C all turned out negative.
 The samples were from a batch of 12,000 plasma products manufactured by Shanghai-based China Meheco Xinxing Pharma Co., Ltd.

 Most Read Local Stories